McGill-DMaS/Kam1n0-Community/README.md

 ## Platform Overview

 The figure below shows the major UI components and functionalities of Kam1n0 v2.x.
 We adopt a material design.
 In general, each user has an application list, a running-job list, and a result file list.
-* Application list shows the applications owned by the user and shared by the others.
+* Application list shows the application instances owned by the user and shared by the others.
 * Running-job list shows the running progress for a large query (such as chrome.dll) and indexing procedure.
 * Result file list displays the saved results.
 More details of the UI design can be found in our detailed [tutorial](#documentation).